Daniel-Nikpayuk/CPPF-CTR/README.md

 ### Provincial / Territorial / Federal:

 Lastly, I've included the federal data mixed in with the provincial / territorial results to parallel Toby Sanger's analysis.
-I am in agreeance that such mixed results in theory doesn't negatively skew the provincial data.
+I am in agreeance that such mixed results in theory don't negatively skew the provincial data.
-In *information theory* terms, it's because the federal government has higher economic strategic entropy.
+In *information theory* terms, it's because the federal government has higher strategic entropy when it comes to economics.
 In plain terms: Although they do have other considerations when forming their budgets, the federal governments also have far greater ability to design their own outcome---they have less legislative constraints when planning how to balance their budget.
+It's easier for them to shift things around to balance their books, as they have more tools accessible to them.

 Regardless, even with this consideration, the data reveals the same overall relationships: